uzunmasha/gatk/README.md

 **Variant Calling Phase:**

 - GVCF generation using GATK HaplotypeCaller for each sample independently
-- Consolidation of multiple GVCFs into a GenomicsDB workspace (scoped to specified genomic regions)
+- Consolidation of multiple GVCFs into a GenomicsDB workspace (scoped to `--intervals`)
 - Joint genotyping across all samples using GATK GenotypeGVCFs to produce a final joint-called VCF

-All outputs are organized by processing stage and easily located in the results directory structure.
+Outputs are published to the configured output directory.
+The BWA, FASTA, and sequence-dictionary indexes are cached under the configured input data directory.
+See [Output Documentation](docs/output.md).

 ## Architecture